 It did great but eventually cracked from the heat and the changing of the season.
 Here I am, on year two starting over completely.
 The new arch was to be free-standing and portable.
 I also scraped out the area where it would sit.
 It was a lot of work, but I got by with a lot of help from friends, all of whom share in the rewards.
 It was a crazy year already and maple season falling at the end of January meant no time to rest.

 I scored one of those 250-gallon fuel tasks off Craigslist.
 The ad said, free, just come take it.
 I soon found out it was still installed and had about 70 gallons of fuel in it.
 So the first friend I recruited was Jimmy, who rolled to KY with me to unhook, empty and bring home.

 Next, I had to cut out the holes and build a fire in it to burn out all the fuel oil.
 It was fun making fires in it over multiple days during the cold winter days.

 The grate ended up lifting the fire higher up and closer to the bottom of the evaporator pan.
-This made it so we didn’t need as large of a fire so it conserved wood even better now.
+This made it so we didn’t need as large of fire so it conserved wood even better now.
 We found the sweet spot.
 The ash dropped through the grate and we were able to pull it out the front as needed.
 The next boil of sap went right on through.
 The arch was finally doing what we had hoped for.
 I was running about 27 taps this year, and my friend Dave was running about 12.
-Here’s a few pics of the trees and taps… and in the back woods, I used 6 gallon buckets with 1 or two taps going in to them.
-They needed emptied once a day.
+Here’s a few pics of the trees and taps… and in the backwoods, I used 6-gallon buckets with 1 or two taps going into them.
+They needed to be emptied once a day.